igrigorik/agent/README.md

 # Agent

-Agent is a diverse family of related approaches to formally modelling concurrent systems, in Ruby.
+Agent is a diverse family of related approaches for modelling concurrent systems, in Ruby.
 In other words, it is a collection of different [process calculi](http://en.wikipedia.org/wiki/Process_calculus) primitives and patterns, with no specific, idiomatic affiliation to any specific implementation.
 A few available patterns so far:

  - Goroutines on top of green Ruby threads
  - Named, in-memory channels